soyokuyo/gdsynthesizer/README.md

  - GUI
  - sound effect filter

-target Godot Version is ver.4.2.1.
+Target Godot Version is ver.4.2.1.
+This project is just a hobby of the author and may not necessarily work the way you want it to.

 ## How to build

 GDSYNTHESIZER is builded with min-GW64 and scons.

-GDSYNTHESIZER depends on godot-cpp. prepare the necessary files using the git command as below.
+GDSYNTHESIZER depends on godot-cpp.
+So prepare the necessary files using the git command as below.

 ```
 mkdir your_directory